Computing Resources for the Department of History

 For more information about e-mail, go to the Information Technology Division page for e-mail.

 In addition, you have access to 7 gigabytes of storage on Microsoft OneDrive (formerly known as SkyDrive).
-Although it works in much the same way as UMdrive, OneDrive is completely separate from UMdrive and does not replace it in any way.
-Like UMdrive, it is Web-based, so your files are accessible from any point on the Internet.
 You will access OneDrive by logging in to https://login.live.com/login.srf with your Windows account ID (formerly known as Windows Live ID) and password.
 (This should be the same ID and password as for the e-mail system.)

 Students at The University of Memphis pay a Technology Access Fee, which is used to fund computing and audio-visual equipment in various laboratories and classrooms.
 Numerous computing laboratories are funded by the TAF.
 Most, but not all, of them are on the TigerLAN system and give access to a wide variety of software applications as well as access to the Internet.
 The laboratory in the University Center is available 24 hours a day except Sundays during regular terms.
 To locate laboratories and see inventories of the equipment in them, consult the complete list of computing laboratories.